Sroy20/machine-learning-interview-questions/list_of_questions_deep_learning.md

 ## Sequence Modeling

 1. Write the equation describing a dynamical system.
 Can you unfold it?
 Now, can you use this to model a RNN? (include hidden, input, output, etc.)
+1. What determines the size of an unfolded graph?
+1. What are the advantages of an unfolded graph? (arbitrary sequence length, parameter sharing, and illustrate information flow during forward and backward pass)
 1. What does the output of the hidden layer of a RNN at any arbitrary time _t_ represent?
-1. Is the output of a hidden layer of a RNN lossless?
+1. Are the output of hidden layers of RNNs lossless?
 If not, why?
 1. RNNs are used for various tasks.
 From a RNNs point of view, what tasks are more demanding than others?
+1. Discuss some examples of important design patterns of classical RNNs.
+1. Write the equations for a classical RNN where hidden layer has recurrence.
+How would you define the loss in this case?
+What problems you might face while training it?
+(Discuss runtime)
+1. What is backpropagation through time?
+(BPTT)
+1. Consider a RNN that has only output to hidden layer recurrence.
+What are its advantages or disadvantages compared to a RNNhaving only hidden to hidden recurrence?
+1. What is Teacher forcing?
+Compare and contrast with BPTT.
+1. What is the disadvantage of using a strict teacher forcing technique?
+How to solve this?
+1.
 1. Explain the vanishing/exploding gradient phenomenon for recurrent neural networks. (use scalar and vector input scenarios)
 1. Why don't we see the vanishing/exploding gradient phenomenon in feedforward networks? (weights are different in different layers - Random block intialization paper)
 1. What is the key difference in architecture of LSTMs/GRUs compared to traditional RNNs?
 (Additive update instead of multiplicative)
 1. Explain Gradient Clipping.
 1. Adam and RMSProp adjust the size of gradients based on previously seen gradients.
 Do they inherently perform gradient clipping?
+If no, why?
 1. Discuss RNNs in the context of Bayesian Machine Learning.
 1. Can we do Batch Normalization in RNNs?
 If not, what is the alternative?
 (BNorm would need future data; Layer Norm)